Dieser Artikel ist auch verfügbar auf: Deutsch

 Accommodation in Chiang Mai – our hotel tip

-Find more hotels in Chiang Mai here.
+You can find more hotels in other neighborhoods outside the Old City of Chiang Mai here.

 1. Wat Rajamontean